minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.rst

 \__init__.py
 ~~~~~~~~~~~~

-This file stays empty and is required for python.
+This file stays empty and is required for Python.

 boefje.Dockerfile
 ~~~~~~~~~~~~~~~~~

-Inside this file we describe the docker container that this boefje will run in.
-In here we can install external packages which might be needed for the boefje.
+Inside this file, we describe the docker container that this boefje will run in.
+Here we can install external packages that might be needed for the boefje.

-For this example we will create a minimal docker file.
-TODO: explain what this dockerfile contains
+for this example, we will create a minimal docker file.
+TODO: explain what this Dockerfile contains

 .. code::